 Back in the 1920's and early 30's, there were not many high schools for blacks due to segregation laws in the south.
 Many black families including the Wilkinsons sent their children off to schools out of state up north where there were no segregated schools.
 Raymond older siblings were sent up north to attend high school in New York City where schools were integrated.
 The north provided better education opportunities for African Americans because Jim Crow laws did not exist there.
 Some southern states would fund black students so they could afford to travel to school by busing, however this was not always the case.
 Black children would often walk for miles to attend overcrowded black schools in the few counties that had them.
 Unlike Raymond's older siblings who had to attend high school up north, he and his younger siblings were able to stay in Virginia and walk to school.
 Fortunately, the only black high school in Amelia County, Virignia opened in 1933 named Russell Grove High School.

 Local black churches in the community decided to take charge when southern states would not pay all black students to go to high school up north.
 Black churches came together united in their goal to see that their children obtain a higher education.
 The black community began raising money to invest in building their own schools for their children.
 This was done through many contributions made from several black church congregations in Amelia County.
 In the 1930's and 1940's African American communities raising money to build their own schools became a movement.
-One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah Wilkinson pastored.
-Raymond's father Rev. Isaiah Wilkinson invested money from the black church community to build and establish the first black high schools in Amelia County, Virginia.
-Reverend Isaiah Wilkinson paved the way for his children to ensure that they all receive equal education to thrive.
+One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah I. Wilkinson pastored.
+Raymond's father invested money from the black church community to build and establish the first black high schools in Amelia County, Virginia.
+Reverend Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they thrived.

 Russell Grove High School in 1940 was the only black high school in Amelia County, Virginia.
 The Wilkinsons teacher Mabel Patterson taught Raymond and four of his siblings at this high school.